-1 This is the day when Christ arose So early from the dead; Why should I keep my eye-lids clos'd, And waste my hours in bed?
+THIS is the day when Christ arose

+So early from the dead;

+Why should I keep mine eyelids closed,

+And waste my hours in bed?

-2 This is the day when Jesus broke The power of death and hell!
-And shall I still wear Satan's yoke, And love my sins so well?
+- 2 This is the day when Jesus broke

+The powers of death and hell;

+And shall I still wear Satan's yoke,

+And love my sins so well?

-- 3 To-day, with pleasure, Christians meet
+- 3 To-day with pleasure Christians meet,

 To pray and hear thy word;

-And I would go with cheerful feet
+And I would go with cheerful feet,

 To learn thy will, O Lord.

-- 4 I'll leave my sport to read and pray,
+4 I'll leave my sport to read and pray,

 And so prepare for heaven:

-O may I love this blessed day
+Oh may I love this blessed day

-The best of all the seven.
+The best of all the seven!